babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 [JUnit](https://en.wikipedia.org/wiki/JUnit) is a unit testing framework for the Java programming language and is by far the most popular framework for developing test cases in Java.

-I recently developed some test cases to gauge optimal configurations to maximize the speed of publishing messages with the Kafka API.
-In fact, these unit tests don't so much test anything as produce speed data so that different configurations of producer threads can be adjusted to get optimal performance under different conditions.
+I recently developed some JUnit tests to find which Kafka configurations would maximize the speed at which I could publish messages into a Kafka stream.
+In fact, these unit tests don't so much test anything as produce speed data so that different configurations of Kafka producers can be adjusted to get optimal performance under different conditions.

-The following example is a unit test that parameterizes threads and topics.
-This was extremely helpful in understanding how many threads to allocate to my producers, and it was also very revealing to see at what point Kafka (in its default out-of-the-box configuration) could not handle any more topics.
-(Disclaimer: I didn't really question the result which showed my producers failing beyond 200 topics per producer thread.
-I just tried to limit my producers to fewer than 200 topics).
+The following is one example of a unit test I used to parameterize threads and topics.
+I found this test extremely helpful in understanding how many threads I should allocate to my producers.
+It was also very revealing to see at what point Kafka (in its default out-of-the-box configuration) could not handle any more topics.

-Note, this code and documentation for compiling and running it is contained in the following github repository:
+Note, this code and documentation for compiling and running it is contained in the following GitHub repository:
 [https://github.com/mapr-demos/finserv-application-blueprint](https://github.com/mapr-demos/finserv-application-blueprint)

 {% highlight java linenos %}